-Google Discover: It’s More Than Just News
+How To Succeed In Google Discover

 - Search impressions are recorded for a URL when a user opens a search results page containing the URL (even if the result is not scrolled into view).

-- Discover impressions are recorded only when a Discover card is scrolled into view
+- Discover impressions are recorded only when a Discover card is scrolled into view.

-Takeaway: Pages in Google Discover see higher click-through rates than traditional search; however, this may be a result of the difference in how impressions are measured rather than a difference in user behavior.
+Takeaway: Pages in Google Discover see higher CTRs than traditional search; however, this may be a result of the difference in how impressions are measured, rather than a difference in user behavior.

-How to Connect With Users on Google Discover
+How To Connect With Users On Google Discover

 In traditional search, queries serve as a connection point between a user’s need and relevant content (i.e., the user is hungry, searches [food near me], Google displays local restaurants).

-Google Discover shows content before a user need is realized, “powered by the strength of the match between an article’s content and a user’s interests.”
+Google Discover shows content before a user’s need is realized, “powered by the strength of the match between an article’s content and a user’s interests.”

-Without keyword research and query reports, the traditional content creation process is limited – but there are still ways to increase chances of appearing in Discover.
+Without keyword research and query reports, the traditional content creation process is limited – but there are still ways to increase the chances of appearing in Discover.

 Be Mobile-Friendly